 That decision opened up a whole new path for me, and lots of other things have changed since then.
 The initial interview was prompted by a trip to Pattaya to watch my then boyfriend fight.
 He’s out of the picture now, but that seems like the least important adjustment of them all.
 I’ve settled in a new gym, taken up powerlifting, and given up my teaching job for a career in freelance writing.
 I’ve also allowed myself to have a much more active social life, making more time to get out and see much more of what Bangkok has to offer.
 My whole lifestyle is completely different from the way it was back then.
 While I miss the times when everything in my life revolved around Muay Thai, I’ve enjoyed adding new things into the mix since then.

 When I look at the two interviews side-by-side, the first thing that strikes me is how physically different I look in each of them.
-Of course, I look a little older now (I know most people would roll their eyes at me saying that, but that’s how I see myself), and the fact that I’m no longer in that routine of fighting regularly means that I’m heavier, too.
+Of course, I’m a little older now and the fact that I’m no longer in that routine of fighting regularly means that I’m heavier, too.
 I mention this because in the earlier interview, I made a comment about my weight at the time.
 “I’m 53 kg now, and I’m way bigger than I should be!”
 Sigh.
 At a comfortable 57 kg right now, it’s laughable to look back at that.
 I’ve always had issues with my body image, but I like to think that I deal with them much better these days.
 Now, I’m much more comfortable in my body.
 Having had Invisalign in the years between these videos means I also smile much more in the second one.
 Both of these things contribute to a visible change in my confidence in the second video.

 They’re not the main contributors, though.
 Powerlifting has been the driving force behind this evolution.
 In the second interview, I talked a little about how empowering it has been for me to take up strength training, and what it’s added to my life.
 Like Muay Thai, I got into it without any real expectations and ended up taking to it really well, and competing very soon after.
 I wonder if my experiences with this sport will be just as transformative.
 By the looks of things so far, it just might be.